tdilauro/Simplified-wiki/DRMAutodiscoverySpecs.md

 The `drm:clientToken` tag MAY contain a string leaf node.
 If present, the string value of the leaf node MUST be interpreted as a client token.

 The `drm:clientToken` tag MAY contain a `drm:href` attribute.
 If present, the value of `drm:href` MUST be an URL with the `https:` scheme.
-Sending a properly authenticated HTTP GET request to this URL MUST result in an response with the `Content-Type` server set to `vnd.librarysimplified/drm-client-registration-token`.
-The contents of the entity-body MUST be interpreted as a client token.
+This URL MUST comply with the Client Token Protocol.

 The meaning of the client token obtained from a `drm:clientToken` tag depends on the value of the `drm:type` attribute in the enclosing `drm:drm` tag.